IBM-Cloud/terraform-provider-ibm/website/docs/d/cd_toolchain_tool_keyprotect.html.markdown

 Nested scheme for **parameters**:
 	* `instance_name` - (String) The name of the Key Protect service instance.
 	  * Constraints: The value must match regular expression `/\\S/`.
-	* `location` - (String) The IBM Cloud location where the Key Protect service instance resides.
+	* `location` - (String) The IBM Cloud location where the Key Protect service instance is located.
 	* `name` - (String) The name used to identify this tool integration.
 Secret references include this name to identify the secrets store where the secrets reside.
 All secrets store tools integrated into a toolchain should have a unique name to allow secret resolution to function properly.
-	* `resource_group_name` - (String) The name of the resource group where the Key Protect service instance resides.
+	* `resource_group_name` - (String) The name of the resource group where the Key Protect service instance is located.

 * `referent` - (List) Information on URIs to access this resource through the UI or API.
 Nested scheme for **referent**: